Vegetarian Ramen in Kyoto

 More Japan Videos

-I’ll have more vegetarian places to eat in Kyoto and Tokyo coming up in my videos, so subscribe to Cakes with Faces on YouTube and hit the bell for notifications.
+There are lots more vegetarian places to eat in Japan in my videos (and there’s lots more on the way too!), so subscribe to Cakes with Faces on YouTube and hit the bell for notifications.